-We have audited the financial statements of the Estates and Trusts Administered by the Public Guardian and Trustee of British Columbia (the PGT), which comprise:
+We have audited the financial statements of the trusts and estates administered by the Public Guardian and Trustee of British Columbia (the PGT), which comprise:

-- the statement of net assets as at March 31, 2019 - the statements of income and expense for the year then ended - the statement of changes in net assets for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+- the statement of net assets of trusts and estates administered as at March 31, 2020 - the statements of income and expenses of trusts and estates administered for the year then ended - the statement of changes in net assets of trusts and estates administered for the year then ended - the statement of cash flows of trusts and estates administered for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the net assets of the Estates and Trusts Administered by the PGT as at March 31, 2019 and its income and expenses, its changes in net assets and its cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the net assets of the trusts and estates administered by the PGT as at March 31, 2020 and its income and expenses, its changes in net assets and its cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS).